Homily (Reflection) for Wednesday of the Fifth Week of Lent (5th April, 2017) on the Gospel

 Topic: Allegiance determines.

-Imagine one promising a president’s son or daughter freedom from slavery yet he/she still goes wherever he/she wants.
+Imagine one promising a president’s son or daughter who goes wherever he/she wants freedom from.
 This might help us understand the scenario in today’s gospel in which Jesus said to the Jews who had believed in him, “If you continue in my word, you are truly my disciples; and you will know the truth, and the truth will make you free.”
 They protested, “We are descendants of Abraham and have never been slaves to anyone.
 What do you mean by saying, ‘You will be made free?’”

-Jesus went on to explain, “Very truly, I tell you, everyone who commits sin is a slave to sin.
+Jesus explained, “Very truly, I tell you, everyone who commits sin is a slave to sin.
 The slave does not have a permanent place in the household; the son has a place there forever.”
 In line with this, Saint Paul writes to the Romans, “you were slaves of sin” (Rom 6:20).

 Bible Reading: Matt 11:28-30; 1Pt 2:11-17.